shotnothing/TeamPower8/README.md

 #### Setup
 Before starting the backend, you will need a Supabase account and setup the authentication and tables, as shown in our [wiki](https://github.com/shotnothing/TeamPower8/wiki).

 You will also need to compute the analytics.
 It will take a very long time without a GPU, so we have provided the precaulclated analytics results in a seperate git repo.
+The associated pre-scraped product data is also available in that repo as cleaned_rows.csv.
 To use it, do
 ```bash
 cd ./analytics/
 mkdir export